2005—Congress apologizes for having failed to pass 200 anti-lynching bills between 1882 and 1968.

 1966—The Supreme Court rules that cops can’t make you talk.

 1944—News reports say Rep. Francis E. Walter (D-Penn.) gave FDR a letter-opener made from the arm bone of a dead Japanese soldier.
-Walter becomes chair of HUAC in 1955.
+In 1955, Walter will become chair of HUAC.

-1920—Fuddy-duddies at the U.S. Post Office rule that children may no longer be shipped by Parcel Post.
+1920—Fuddy-duddies at the U.S. Post Office rule that children may no longer be mailed Parcel Post.